jiminpark-ie/jiminpark-ie.github.io/_news/2026-09-01-denmark-invited.md

 related_posts: false
 ---

-Invited to Denmark as part of the [Danish Manufacturing Ecosystem (MADE)](https://www.made.dk/en/) Global Innovation Network Programme (GINP) partnership. 🇩🇰🤝
+Invited to Denmark by the Danish Government as part of the [Danish Manufacturing Ecosystem (MADE)](https://www.made.dk/en/) Global Innovation Network Programme (GINP) partnership. 🇩🇰🤝